Academics at SCA

 Primary (K-2)

-Meets on Tuesdays; Optional Study and Enrichment Day on Wednesdays
+Meets on Tuesdays; Optional guided study on Wednesdays

 Southside Primary Academy is designed to prepare students for the Grammar Level of SCA.
-Students learn similar material to our Grammar Level, but without the pressure of formal grading.
+Students learn similar material to our Grammar Level.
 Classical subjects are taught with creative and hands-on methods.

 Each class day begins with circle time, where we pray and focus our day on God, spend time talking about our highs and lows of the past week, and prepare for the day ahead.
-Our class studies Bible, language arts, science, history, math, Latin, and literature.
+Our classes study Bible, language arts, science, history, math, Latin/Greek roots, and literature.
 Our curriculum has been chosen specifically to prepare students to enter the Grammar Level.
 Our class also enjoys time playing outside (when the weather allows).
 At-home work is posted for families to do during the week.

 Biblical Studies